ComparativeGenomicsToolkit/cactus/doc/pangenome.md

 The `--vcf` option will produce two VCFs for each selected graph type.
 One VCF is a "raw" VCF which contains nested variants, indicated by the `LV` and `PS` tags.
 The second VCF is one that has gone through [vcfbub](https://github.com/pangenome/vcfbub) to remove nested sites, as well as those greater than 100kb.
 Unless you want to explicitly handle nested variants, you are probably best to use the `vcfbub` VCF.
 Switch off `vcfbub` with `--vcfbub 0` or specify a different threshold with `--vcfbub N`.

 If you want to use the HAL output, `cactus-graphmap-join` can also merge HAL chromosomes from `cactus-align-batch` with the `--hal` option.
 These will never be filtered or otherwise processed.

+When merging hal files with `--hal`, it is best to set `--indexCores` such that one core is free for hal merging.
+So on a 32-core system, use `--indexCores 31`.
+This way the slower indexing jobs can be done in parallel with the also slow hal merging (which itself is single-core).

 ### Output